The Haight

 “Fast huh?”
 There was a pause.
 The cop appeared to be in his fifties.
 “I wasn’t trying to catch you, you know.
 I’m not that foolish.
 The speed limit throughout Golden Gate Park is 25 mph and you were doing about 130.
 You were exceeding the speed limit by 105 miles per hour.
 I can’t just give you a ticket I’d have to arrest you.”
 Another pause.
 “But I don’t want to do that.”

 “Let me tell you a little story though.”
 He proceeded with an episode in which a friend of his, a fellow cop, was involved and a high speed chase.
 “Seems like it’s always a car turning in front of you.
 I was first on the scene.
 He died on the spot of internal injuries.
 You’re a young guy with your whole life ahead of you.
 How smart do you think it is to place it all on the line for a brief thrill?
 It’s your choice.
 You might also consider that when you drive like that you place other people at risk.
 Maybe someone swerves to avoid you.
 Maybe some poor cop is fool enough to chase you.
 Be a good citizen.
 Slow down.”
-I put the mufflers back on the bike.
+Harry put the mufflers back on the bike for a while.

-“Mr. Branch, we’ve been reviewing your school records and we don’t feel that the classes you’ve been taking justify a deferment.
+Standing in front of the draft board for the first time, his student deferment being challenged, they began “We’ve been reviewing your school records and we don’t feel that the classes you’ve been taking justify a deferment.
 You don’t get a deferment from military service to take literature classes.
 And what’s this?
 Philosophy?
 You’re allowed to go to school to become more valuable to your country, not for your own entertainment.”

-“I’m working on it sir.
-It’s hard to get the classes you want your first year.”
+“I’m working on it sir.”
+Harry replied.
+“It’s hard to get the classes you want your first year.”

 As it turned out, a week later Richard learned that he had a heart murmur and would be classified 4-F. We had a party.
 Congratulations Richard.
 You have a heart murmur.